-Connect the dots to align business goals to the day-to-day experiences of the team
+Connect the dots to align business goals to the day-to-day experiences of the team with no agenda.

-Call a staff member and have a "check in" with no agenda.
 Let them know you are calling to see what's new with them and check in on their day.
 Be clear that you have about 10 minutes and if a longer conversation ensues you will schedule a follow-up time to address items in more detail.
 Let them spend a few minutes sharing whatever information is top of mind for them.